danburzo/lathe/README.md

 Instead, we refer to their path _relative to the root folder_ of your theme.
 The `$handle` parameter always matches the `src` / `href` attributes we use in our Asset Manifest.

-> Sidenote: Why this weird system?
+> **Hmm.** You may wonder about this weird setup.
 To my mind, it's currently [the easiest way](https://github.com/parcel-bundler/parcel/issues/2611) to pair Parcel with a WordPress theme.
+It may change in a future version, if a better approach emerges.

 ## Reference